aderbalfarias/snippet/Random/TechnicalInterview.md

 - **Annotations** are used for creating an annotation array.
 They are only metadata set of the class using the Reflect Metadata library.
 - **Decorators** are design patterns used for separating decoration or modification of some class without changing the original source code.

+#### What are the building blocks of Angular?
+There are essentially 9 building blocks of an Angular application.
+These are:
+- **Components**: A component controls one or more views.
+Each view is some specific section of the screen.
+Every Angular application has at least one component, known as the root component.
+It is bootstrapped inside the main module, known as the root module.
+A component contains application logic defined inside a class.
+This class is responsible for interacting with the view via an API of properties and methods.
+- **Data Binding**: The mechanism by which parts of a template coordinates with parts of a component is known as data binding.
+In order to let Angular know how to connect both sides (template and its component), the binding markup is added to the template HTML.
+- **Dependency Injection (DI)**: Angular makes use of DI to provide required dependencies to new components.
+Typically, dependencies required by a component are services.
+A component's constructor parameters tell Angular about the services that a component requires.
+So, a dependency injection offers a way to supply fully-formed dependencies required by a new instance of a class.
+- **Directives**: The templates used by Angular are dynamic in nature.
+Directives are responsible for instructing Angular about how to transform the DOM when rendering a template.
+Actually, components are directives with a template.
+Other types of directives are attribute and structural directives.
+- **Metadata**: In order to let Angular know how to process a class, metadata is attached to the class.
+For doing so decorators are used.
+- **Modules**: Also known as ```NgModules```, a module is an organized block of code with a specific set of capabilities.
+It has a specific application domain or a workflow.
+Like components, any Angular application has at least one module.
+This is known as the root module.
+Typically, an Angular application has several modules.
+- **Routing**: An Angular router is responsible for interpreting a browser URL as an instruction to navigate to a client-generated view.
+The router is bound to links on a page to tell Angular to navigate the application view when a user clicks on it.
+- **Services**: A very broad category, a service can be anything ranging from a value and function to a feature that is required by an Angular app.
+Technically, a service is a class with a well-defined purpose.
+- **Template**: Each component's view is associated with its companion template.
+A template in Angular is a form of HTML tags that lets Angular know that how it is meant to render the component.